-In conclusion, our data suggest that in hCASMCs SOCE activates the Ca2+ and HCO3-sensitive sAC, which generates cyclic AMP to activate the PKA/CREB axis.
-A source of cyclic AMP that is remote from the plasma membrane may allow sAC access to pools activators and effectors that are distinct from the membrane-confined tmAC microdomains.
+In conclusion, our data suggest that in hCASMCs SOCE activates the Ca2+ and HCO3--sensitive sAC, which generates cyclic AMP to activate the PKA/CREB axis.
+Being located away from the plasma membrane may allow sAC access to pools activators and effectors that are distinct from the membrane-confined tmAC microdomains.
 This coupled with its ability to respond rapidly to changes in the intracellular environment suggests it may act as a regulatory point in VSMC Ca2+-transcription coupling.
-Although the functional consequences of sAC-induced CREB phosphorylation are undetermined, recent evidence suggests it may link to pro-mitogenic responses in VSMCs 44.
-A single gene encodes sAC, which is widely expressed in mammalian tissues 31.
-Alternative splicing generates multiple sAC isoforms 57, suggesting that VSMC sAC may warrant investigation as a potentially novel drug target for proliferative vascular disease.
+Although the functional consequences of sAC-induced CREB phosphorylation are undetermined, recent evidence suggests it may link to pro-mitogenic responses in VSMCs44.
+A single gene encodes sAC, which is widely expressed in mammalian tissues31.
+Alternative splicing generates multiple sAC isoforms57, suggesting that VSMC sAC may warrant investigation as a potentially novel drug target for proliferative vascular disease.
 It will also be important to determine if specific subsets of phosphodiesterases control the dispersal of sAC-generated cyclic AMP in VSMCs as these 'druggable' targets may offer an additional route to manipulate the signaling pathway.